RVCC-IDMX/unit-tests-statements-template/README.md

 This extension identifies individual Jest tests and puts a "Run|Debug" menu above each test.

 ![Run|Debug](https://res.cloudinary.com/cynthia-teeters/image/upload/v1611944304/2021%20Spring/jest-runner-ext.png)

+### Coverage

+To see the coverage my finding the created index.html file in the coverage/lcov-report folder.
+Opne that file using the Liver Server extension in VS Code.

 ### Notes
 - It is best not to push changes to GitHub until you know your tests pass